quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames

+An endpoint sends ACK frames to acknowledge packets it has received and processed.
+Sending ACK frames is the primary mechanism for advancing the state of a connection.

 Packets containing only ACK frames are not congestion controlled, so there are limits on how frequently they can be sent.
 An endpoint MUST NOT send more than one packet containing only an ACK frame per received ACK-eliciting packet (one containing frames other than ACK and/or PADDING).
 An endpoint MUST NOT send a packet containing only an ACK frame in response to a non-ACK-eliciting packet (one containing only ACK and/or PADDING frames), even if there are packet gaps which precede the received packet.
-This prevents an indefinite feedback loop of acknowledgements, which may prevent the connection from ever becoming idle.
-The endpoint MUST however acknowledge non-ACK-eliciting packets when sending ACK frames in response to other packets.
+Limiting the sending of ACK frames avoids creating an indefinite feedback loop of acknowledgements, which could prevent the connection from ever becoming idle.
+The endpoint MUST however acknowledge non-ACK-eliciting packets when sending ACK frames in response to Ack-eliciting packets.

 Packets containing PADDING frames are considered to be in flight for congestion control purposes {{QUIC-RECOVERY}}.
 Sending only PADDING frames might cause the